 Weight Loss Tips for Prediabetes

-Have smaller portions.
-Serve yourself less at home.
+- Have smaller portions and serve yourself less at home.
 When you are at a restaurant, get into the habit of packing up half your order to take home before you even start eating.

 How Much, and What Counts?

-Examples of aerobic activities include walking, biking, dancing, playing tennis, and anything else that gets your heart rate up and gets you moving continuously.
+- Anything else that gets your heart rate up and gets you moving continuously

 Tips to Start and Continue Exercising